xdgc/general/novice/DHTC/06-Stash.md

 of *stash* can be found in the OSG connectbook.
 Here we will focus on how to transfer the files from your laptop to *stash*.

+You may
+<a id="osgcustomize-activate" href="#">customize this tutorial</a>
+for your personal details, if you wish.

 <h2> Where is stash? </h2>
 Stash is mounted on your account at login.osgconnect.edu.
 You can login with the  secured shell (ssh) protocol by typing

 ~~~
-ssh username@login.osgconnect.net #Connect to the remote host with your username
+ssh {username}@login.osgconnect.net #Connect to the remote host with your username
 passwd:       # your password
 cd ~/data    # This is where the *stash* is mounted for you.
 You can keep the data here for a quick access by worker machines.
 ~~~